 Baked Stuffed Flank Steak

-Spice up your boring steak dinner by baking a fine cut of meat with spinach, mozzarella, and sun dried tomatoes.
+Spice up your boring steak dinner by filling a fine cut of meat with spinach, mozzarella, and sun dried tomatoes.
 It's easy to tailor to your tastes, too!

 rate this recipe